atmcgrath/intro-dh/schedule.md

 	- Jo Guldi, from *The dangerous art of text mining: a methodology for digital history*, (Cambridge: 2023).
 (Moodle)
 	- *Enumerations*, Andrew Piper (Moodle)
 - In class
-	- Discussion of readings
-	- Introduction to concepts and methods (Constellate tutorials)
+	- Discussion of readings, introduction to concepts and methods (Constellate tutorials)

 #### Thursday, March 6: Methods of text mining
 - Readings